Four and a Half Minutes: The Massacre at Sandy Hook

 I want to highlight the devastation that the AR-15 and its derivatives like the XM-15 can inflict, because I feel it has been lost on a lot of observers who discuss these shootings.
 This is something I cannot sanitize.
 What follows in the next paragraph is extremely graphic, but it - more than anything - shows just how much carnage was inflicted by Adam Lanza that day at Sandy Hook, with a rifle he should have never been able to have.

 The victims at Sandy Hook weren't just murdered; they were horrifically mutilated beyond recognition.
 All but two of the victims who died that day were shot multiple times by rounds designed to devastate their victims.
-Though details of most of the victims' injuries remains shrouded in secrecy, the family of Noah Pozner - who died in Room 8 - has revealed the 6-year-old was shot eleven times.
-The boy's jaw and left hand were completely torn off and pulverized by the high-powered bullets, and were found scattered around the room in pieces.
+Though details of most of the victims' injuries remains shrouded in secrecy, the family of Noah Pozner - who died in Room 8 - has revealed the 6-year-old was shot three times.
+The boy's jaw and most of his left hand were completely torn off and pulverized by the high-powered bullets, and were found scattered around the room in pieces.
+The child's face below his upper lip was all but destroyed.
+Noah Pozner, of course, died instantly.

 There was nothing any of the officers could have done to save those who had been blown to pieces by the gunman's rifle.
 They knew were dead.
 There was no first aid to be performed, no life-saving medical treatment to be administered.
 They were dead.